Training Module

 Many organisations can describe their Annex A controls but struggle to demonstrate why each control applies, how it is implemented, and whether it consistently operates across sites, teams, and suppliers.
 The result is an audit pattern of “policy evidence” without operational proof, and repeated findings that are symptoms of deeper system weaknesses.

-This standard-specific audit add-on focuses on Annex A control applicability and rationale (via the Statement of Applicability), evidence expectations by control theme, and typical systemic ISMS failures.
+This standard-specific auditing module focuses on Annex A control applicability and rationale (via the Statement of Applicability), evidence expectations by control theme, and typical systemic ISMS failures.
 It assumes information security fundamentals are already covered elsewhere and does not re-teach generic audit craft; it applies audit judgement to ISO/IEC 27001’s control set for internal auditors and third-party auditors (e.g., certification bodies or independent assurance providers).

 Applicable environments